LibertyAces/BitSwanPump/doc/declarative.md

 	no right amount of potatoes found
 ```

+For more complex tasks that for example include range check, check also a `!WHEN` expression.

 _Note:_ the `!MAP` expression can be combined with `!INCLUDE` statement for a faster evaluation (based on `what`) and a structured declarations.